cloudstateio/samples-js-chat/README.md

   --name proxy cloudstateio/cloudstate-proxy-dev-mode:latest
 ```

 Now you can visit the app by going to http://localhost:3000 in your browser.
-You can view the logs of the precense stateful fuction by running `docker logs presence -f`.
+You can view the logs of the presence stateful function by running `docker logs presence -f`.

-The above commands do the folowing:
+The above commands do the following:

 1. First the gateway is started, with port 3000 exposed on your host.
 The gateway is started first because it is what is exposing the port that it connects.
 2. Then the presence stateful function is started.
 It is configured to use the gateways network namespace.